Manish-kasera/Standup_Comedy_SQL/README.md

 ORDER BY channel_name ASC;
 ```

-### 2. Find the total number of videos uploaded by each comedian(channel_name) and sort From highest total video to lowest .
+### 2. Find the total number of videos uploaded by each comedian(channel_name) and sort From highest total video to lowest.

 ```sql
 SELECT